chiang714/chiang714.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a **Master's degree in Electronics** at the **School of Electrical and Electronic Engineering (EEE), Nanyang Technological University (NTU), Singapore**.
-My research interests lie in **antennas and RF engineering**, with a particular focus on antenna design for wireless communications, wearable and biomedical applications, and emerging wireless technologies.
+I am currently pursuing a Master's degree in Electronics at the School of Electrical and Electronic Engineering (EEE), Nanyang Technological University (NTU), Singapore.
+My research interests lie in antennas and RF engineering, with a particular focus on antenna design for wireless communications, wearable and biomedical applications, and emerging wireless technologies.

-My current research focuses on **wearable antenna design** and the use of **artificial magnetic conductors (AMCs)** to improve antenna performance in close proximity to the human body.
+My current research focuses on wearable antenna design and the use of artificial magnetic conductors (AMCs) to improve antenna performance in close proximity to the human body.
 Through my research and academic projects, I have gained experience in full-wave electromagnetic simulation, antenna design and optimization, RF measurement, and experimental validation.

-I am interested in pursuing further research in **antennas, electromagnetics, and wireless systems**, particularly in developing practical antenna technologies for next-generation wireless and healthcare applications.
+I am interested in pursuing further research in antennas, electromagnetics, and wireless systems, particularly in developing practical antenna technologies for next-generation wireless and healthcare applications.

 Research Interests
 ======